DevExpress/devextreme-demos/JSDemos/Demos/Calendar/Overview/Angular/description.md

 Use the [min](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#min) and [max](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#max) properties to specify the range of available dates.
 In this demo, these properties limit the range to three days before and after today.
 Enable the "Specified min value" and "Specified max value" checkboxes to apply the properties.

 If you need to disable specific dates, use the [disabledDates](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#disabledDates) property.
-Toggle the "Disable weekend" checkbox to see how this property can be used.
+Toggle the "Disable weekend" checkbox to see how this setting affects the component behavior.
 You can specify either an array of predefined dates or a function that determines whether a date is available.

 ## Set the Beginning of the Week

-To specify which day should be considered the beginning of the week, pass its index (0 - for Sunday, 1 - for Monday, and so on) to the [firstDayOfWeek](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#firstDayOfWeek) property.
+To specify the first day of the week, pass its index (0 - for Sunday, 1 - for Monday, and so on) to the [firstDayOfWeek](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#firstDayOfWeek) property.

 ## Handle Value Change